OCNet: Object Context Network for Scene Parsing: Introduction

-Existing representative works mainly exploit the context formed from spatially nearby or sampled pixels.
-For instance, the pyramid pooling module in PSPNet~\cite{zhao2017pyramid} partitions the feature maps into multiple regions, and the pixels lying within each region are regarded as the context of the pixel belonging to the region.
-The atrous spatial pyramid pooling module (ASPP) in DeepLabv3~\cite{chen2017rethinking} regards spatially regularly sampled pixels at different atrous rates as the context of the center pixel.
-Such spatial context is a mixture of pixels that might belong to different object categories, thus the resulting representations obtained from context aggregation are limitedly reliable for label prediction.
+Most previous representative studies mainly exploit the multi-scale context formed from spatially nearby or sampled pixels.
+For instance, the pyramid pooling module (PPM) in PSPNet~\citep{zhao2017pyramid} divides all pixels into multiple regions and selects all pixels lying in the same region with a pixel as its context.
+The atrous spatial pyramid pooling module (ASPP) in DeepLabv3~\citep{chen2017rethinking} selects the surrounding pixels of a pixel with different dilation rates as its context.{{ Therefore, the selected pixels of both PPM context and ASPP context tend to be the mixture of object pixels, relevant background pixels and irrelevant background pixels.
+Motivated by the fact that category of each pixel is essentially the category of the object that it belongs to, we should enhance the object pixels that constitute the object.}}

-Motivated by that the label of a pixel in an image is the category of the object that the pixel belongs to, we present a so-called object context for each pixel, which is the set of pixels that belong to the same object category with such a pixel.
-We propose a novel object context pooling (OCP) to aggregate the information according to the object context.
-We compute a similarity map for each pixel $p$, where each similarity score indicates the degree that the corresponding pixel and the pixel $p$ belongs to the same category.
-We call such similarity map as object context map, which serves as a surrogate of the true object context.
-Figure~\ref{fig:ocmap_intro} shows several examples of object context map.

-We exploit the object context to update the representation for each pixel.
-The implementation of object context pooling, inspired by the self-attention approach~\cite{lin2017structured, vaswani2017attention}, computes the weighted summation of the representations of all the pixels contained in the object context, with the weights from the object context map.
+To explicitly emphasize the contribution of the object pixels, we present an object context that aims at only gathering the pixels that belong to the same category as a given pixel as its context.
+Compared to the conventional multi-scale context schemes, our object context pays more attention to the necessary object information.
+Although estimating the accurate object context is not an easy task, we empirically find that a coarse estimation of the object context already outperforms both PPM and ASPP schemes on various benchmarks.